razee-io/WatchKeeper/README.md

 1. Watches: this is where watch-keeper gets its name.
 Watch-keeper creates watches on any resource with the label `razee/watch-resource=<level>`, and reports to razeedash whenever a change occurs.
 1. Polling: any resource with the `razee/watch-resource=<level>` label is reported.
 This is useful for resources that are not watchable.
 1. Namespaces: you can gather info from a cluster by labeling a namespace with `razee/watch-resource=<level>`.
 This will collect and report all data within the labeled namespace at the desired `<level>`.
+See [white/black lists](#white/black-lists) to limit what is collected.

 - Ex. `kubectl label cm my-cm razee/watch-resource=lite`